shawnsong/ceph-handbook/README.md

 # Ceph Handbook

+For a quick start, we will use ceph-deploy tool to create a basic cluster with 1 node Ceph Monitor and 2 nodes Ceph OSDs.

 ## Ceph Cluster Environment Setup

 ceph-deploy will be used to create a 3 node cluster in this handbook.
 The IP addresses of the cluster is as below:

 | Hostname      | IP Address     |